Skip to content

 2. Add points by clicking in empty areas

-3. Delete points by dragging them off the plot
+3. Delete points by pressing delete button

-5. Download configurations as CSV files
+4. Download configurations as CSV files

 Next Steps